Local List of Heritage Assets

 - Hastings Local List Heritage Asset nomination form (.pdf 169KB)

-English Heritage has published a 'Good Practice Guide for Local Heritage Listing'.
+The Local Heritage Listing (Historic England Advice Note 7) is a 'Good Practice Guide' for Local Heritage Asset Listing.
 This explains how the process of local listing might be managed, including how the public and community organisations could be involved in selection, what sorts of sites are appropriate and how to get them onto local lists.
 We have based our approach on this guide, so it might be of use to you, to support your nomination.
-Visit: www.english-heritage.org.uk fpr further information.
+Visit: https://historicengland.org.uk/ for further information.

 Potential benefits of local listing